 Steve’s association with Maine Rep’s General Manager Christine Madden began when he was appearing as a model for an art class Christine was attending.
 A hand model.
 Some of this might be a slight exaggeration as well.

-In 2019 Steve will be honored with the coveted 'Webby Award' for Longest Bio on a Website.
+In 2019 Steve received the coveted 'Webby Award' for Longest Bio on a Website.

 David Hanright, (Artistic Director and Co-founder) once played the hippie in a cub-scout sketch during the Pack 132 monthly meeting in 1972.
 Critics were quick to point out that David had little or no experience as a hippie but his method made him as believable as Dennis Hopper riding a Harley down Route 66.